NLnetLabs/ploutos/docs/ploutos/key_concepts_and_config.md

 Several of the inputs to the Ploutus workflow are of "matrix" type.
 These matrices are used with [GitHub matrix strategies](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) to parallelize the packaging process.

 GitHub will attempt to maximize the number of jobs running in parallel, and for each permutation of the matrix given to a particular job it will launch another parallel instance of the same workflow job to process that particular input permutation.

+## Caching and performance

+For steps of the packaging process that take a long time (e.g Cargo install of supporting tools such as cargo-deb, cargo-generate-rpm, cross, etc.) we use the GitHub Actions caching support to store the resulting binaries and pull them very quickly from cache on subsequent builds will proceed much faster through such steps.
+If they expire from the cache they will need to be rebuilt.

+While this doesn't help much for infrequent releases, it makes a big difference when iterating your packaging settings until the resulting packages match your expectations.